d10l/new-project/README.md

 ## Acknowledgments

+* Thanks to [@zalando-incubator/new-project](https://github.com/zalando-incubator/new-project) for the project template
 * Thanks to [@PurpleBooth](https://github.com/PurpleBooth) for the original readme
 * Thanks to the [@zalando/Nakadi](https://github.com/zalando/nakadi) project for Contribution file
 * Thanks to [@SteveMao](https://github.com/stevemao) for [Issue templates](https://github.com/stevemao/github-issue-templates)